-Trees are planted in national forests throughout the country, helping to preserve public land and provide food and habitat for wildlife.
+Science Care works with the National Forest Foundation to plant trees in national forests throughout the country.
+This reforestation helps to preserve public land and provide food and habitat for wildlife.
 Science Care is proud to help the earth and humanity heal through life-affirming action.
 The Memory in Nature program is a small way we honor the gift of donation to science, and leave the world a better place for future generations.

 San Juan National Forest covers 1.8 million acres in the southwestern corner of Colorado.
 Terrain ranges from high-desert mesas to alpine peaks.
 Several of Colorado’s famous “14’ers” (14,000 ft. peaks) can be found in the Weminuche and Lizard Head Wilderness Areas.
 Theodore Roosevelt created the forest by proclamation on June 3, 1905.

 The Lassen National Forest is one of 155 national forests across the United States and one of 18 national forests in California.
 Covering 1.2 million acres, it lies at the crossroads of the Modoc Plateau, the Great Basin, the Cascade Range, and the Sierra Nevada Mountains in northeast California.

 Reforestation of degraded sandhill sites on the Etoniah Creek State Forest is critical and has been an ongoing project since the late 1990’s when the State of Florida acquired this property as a state forest.
 Restoring longleaf pine to this site will allow for Wild turkey, white-tailed deer, quail, gray and fox squirrels, and other species endemic to the sandhill natural community type to flourish.